 - a.
 General Control Requirements. - (1) A gravity interceptor shall be required for all new industrial users the proper handling of liquid wastes which may be harmful to, or cause obstruction in the wastewater collection system or cause or contribute to Interference or Pass Through. - (2) It shall be the responsibility of the industrial user and owner of the property, business or industry or an Authorized Representative of the Industrial User to contact the District for the purpose of obtaining a plan review.
 The plan review shall determine the need, size, location, and other requirements of the interceptor required to control discharges into the POTW.
 Written approval from the District must be obtained prior to installation of the interceptor.
-The review of such plans and operating procedures shall in no way relieve the industrial user from the responsibility of modifying such facilities as necessary to produce a discharge acceptable to the District under the provisions of these Rules and Regulations.
+The review of such plans and operating procedures shall in no way relieve the industrial user from the responsibility of modifying such facilities as necessary to produce a discharge acceptable to the District under the provisions of these Rules and Regulations. - (3) The design and sizing of gravity interceptors shall be in accordance with requirements established by the District, International Uniform Plumbing Code or as otherwise required by the connecting jurisdiction or the County.
+The gravity interceptor shall be designed, sized, installed, maintained, and operated so as to accomplish their intended purpose of intercepting pollutants from the industrial user's wastewater and minimizing the discharge of such pollutants to the District's wastewater collection system.

-- (3) The design and sizing of gravity interceptors shall be in accordance with requirements established by the District, International Uniform Plumbing Code or as otherwise required by the connecting jurisdiction or the County.
-The gravity interceptor shall be designed, sized, installed, maintained and operated so as to accomplish their intended purpose of intercepting pollutants from the industrial user's wastewater and minimizing the discharge of such pollutants to the District's wastewater collection system. - (4) Upon change of ownership of any existing industrial user which would be required to have an interceptor under this Section, the applicant for sanitary sewer service shall have the burden to demonstrate that a properly sized and functioning grease interceptor is installed. - (5) Hydromechanical grease interceptors shall not be permitted in lieu of a gravity interceptor to comply with the requirements of these Rules and Regulations unless the Manager has approved these under Section 17, B.4. - (6) Toilets, urinals and similar fixtures shall not waste through a gravity interceptor.
-Such fixtures shall be plumbed directly into the building sewer and waste system. - (7) All sinks which are connected to a gravity interceptor shall be equipped with a fixed or removable mesh or screen which shall catch garbage and food debris and prevent it from entering the gravity interceptor. - (8) The industrial user shall implement procedures that minimize the discharge of food solids to the POTW, a grease trap or interceptor.
+- (4) Upon change of ownership of any existing industrial user which would be required to have an interceptor under this Section, the applicant for sanitary sewer service shall have the burden to demonstrate that a properly sized and functioning grease interceptor is installed.
+Interceptors are to be used by one Industrial User and are prohibited from being shared with any other property. - (5) Toilets, urinals, and similar fixtures shall not waste through a gravity interceptor.
+Such fixtures shall be plumbed directly into the building sewer and waste system. - (6) All 3 compartment sinks shall be connected to a grease trap/interceptor. - (7) All sinks which are connected to a gravity interceptor shall be equipped with a fixed or removable mesh or screen which shall catch garbage and food debris and prevent it from entering the gravity interceptor. - (8) The industrial user shall implement procedures that minimize the discharge of food solids to the POTW.

 In no case shall food waste be discharged that exceeds one-half (1/2) inch in any dimension. - (9) The industrial user must ensure interceptors are easily accessible for inspection, cleaning, and removal of FOG. - (10) The industrial user must maintain interceptors at their expense and keep in efficient operating condition at all times by the regular removal of accumulated FOG.